Our Reader's Savings: $13,037,408

 Online Sites To Get Car Insurance Quotes

-• AAA rating from Standard and Poor’s
+• A rating from Standard and Poor's

-• Aaa from Moody’s
+• A2 from Moody's

-• A++ from A. M. Best
+• A from A. M. Best

-Lifestyle Changes
+5. Lifestyle Changes

 Premiums are often based on a driver's level of demonstrated responsibility.
 Certain lifestyle changes send signals you've upped your responsibility, reducing the chances you'll file a claim.
 If you've recently married, bought a home, or your kids moved out, tell your agent.

-Don't fall into the gap!
+6. Don't Fall into the Gap!

 Insurance companies don't like to talk about it but some will pay you what is called "Diminished Value" as part of your claim.
 It can be very difficult to get, they may deny it exists, but people have been known to collect.
 Diminished value compensates you for the loss of market value your car suffers after an accident.
 If you wreck your car and then have it repaired, it is worth less when you go to sell it, because no one wants a previously wrecked car.
 Because if this, some insurance companies will pay you for this loss of value incurred by the accident.
 Ask your car insurance company if they provide this for you.

-Avoid Insurance rip-offs!
+8. Avoid Insurance Rip-offs!

-Be wary of cheapie insurance agencies with TV or radio ads claiming to be the lowest price.
+Be wary of cheap insurance agencies with TV or radio ads claiming to be the lowest price.
 When I was young, I went through 10 insurance companies in 5 years, because they all low balled me.
 A month after signing you get a letter stating that your policy will cost an extra $200 due to a "Company Rate Error."
 This is known in the insurance industry as "Low Balling."
 It happens all the time and it happened to me.
-It wasn't until the fourth time that I wised up and started to deal with classier companies like Geico and AllState.
+It wasn't until the fourth time that I wised up and started to deal with classier companies like Liberty Mutual.
 Your state legislators do nothing to stop these low balling losers, so the only way to protect yourself is to stay away from them.
 The best way to evaluate an insurance company is its A.M.
 Best rating, which tells you its ability to pay claims.
 The more A's in the rating the better their ability to pay.
 Many smaller companies go out of business.
 What good was a cheaper policy if they no longer exist?
 Always ask a company what their rating is and look for it in writing to back it up.
-One last tip, stay away from the sleazy little insurance offices that try to make it look like they are "The Tag Agency."
-They care more about reeling you in under the pretense of handling the paperwork for your license.